 - Business activities

-The IRS has several requirements that each small business owner must abide by to write off a business trip, including:
+The IRS has several requirements that each small business owner must abide by which are important to know when learning how to write off vacations, including:

 - Majority: The majority of the days of the trip must be business-related.
 However, it’s important to note business days include weekends, travel days, convention or seminar days, and days you meet with clients or conduct research.